SoftwareSandbox/effit-challenge/CaptainsLog.md

+## 2019/05/05 - Deciding to NOT cascade Challenges when saving a Competition
+Just so saving a Competition does not accidentally save (updates to) Challenges along with it.

+It brings along some more boilerplate, but it's more explicit this way.

 ## 2019/04/14 - Came to the painful conclusion that a Competition will never be created by a person without having any start or end date
 And only noticed that after I created the UI page for creating a Competition.